Taliban take 10th Afghan provincial capital, squeezing Kabul | Law-Order

 Kamrani alleged that Ghazni's provincial governor and police chief made a deal with the Taliban to flee after their surrender.
 Taliban video and photos purported to show the governor's convoy passing by Taliban fighters unstopped as part of the deal.

-Later Thursday, Afghanistan's Interior Ministry said the governor and his deputies had been arrested over that alleged deal.
+Later Thursday, Afghan Interior Ministry spokesman Mirwais Stanekzai said the governor and his deputies had been arrested over that alleged deal.
 The officials could not be immediately reached for comment.

+Stanekzai also acknowledged in a video message that parts of Ghanzi had fallen, though he insisted government security forces “do exist” in the city.

 The loss of Ghazni — which sits along the Kabul-Kandahar Highway that connects the Afghan capital to the southern provinces — could complicate resupply and movement for government forces, as well as squeeze the capital from the south.